sirblew/piCoreCDSP-Loopback/README.md

 The goal of this project is to provide an easy way to turn a Raspberry Pi into an audio streamer with DSP and output to HDMI, such as to an AVR.
 It will install [CamillaDSP](https://github.com/HEnquist/camilladsp) 3.0.0 including [GUI](https://github.com/HEnquist/camillagui-backend) on a [piCorePlayer](https://www.picoreplayer.org/) installation.

-This fork excludes the alsa_csdp plugin which does the sample rate switching which doesn't seem to work with the HDMI drivers.
-It uses the ALSA Loopback device instead, which requires a constant sample rate.
-Squeezelite resamples all audio to the maximum sample rate configured in the script.
+This fork excludes the `alsa_csdp` plugin which doesn't seem to work with the HDMI drivers.
+Instead, it uses the ALSA Loopback device which requires a constant sample rate.
+Therefore, Squeezelite is configured to resamples all audio to the configured maximum sample rate using a very high quality resampler.

 ## Requirements
 - a fresh piCorePlayer 9.2.0 installation without any modifications